hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 .. review - JSS: what do we mean by stable?

-We see that the calculation with a larger initial population overshoots the shoulder.
-However, it still forms a shoulder and is stable.
-By stable we refer to the fact that the total population and also the ratio of total to reference population stays roughly constant shortly after the target total population as specified by the user has been reached.
+We see that the calculation with a larger initial population has a shoulder at a larger number of particles, effectively overshooting the shoulder.
+At yet larger numbers of particles than this, we expect the calculation to be stable once population control is enabled (i.e. the shift is allowed to vary).

 The overshooting can be explained by considering that the only significant difference between the two curves above is that they start with a different population at the reference.
-Before they reach a shoulder, their population growth follows a very similar exponential growth (gradients on the log plot are very similar).
+Before they reach a shoulder, each calcultion has a very fast growth in total population without changing the reference population.
-The simulation with the greater initial behaviour has its spawning probabilies etc scaled up by about the ratio of the inital populations of the two simulations as compared to the other simulation.
-Given that both simulations describe the same system, the two graphs join when the ground wavefunction is represented by the distributions of particles (i.e. after the shoulder) as then the ratio of total to reference population should be the same for a given total population.
+This results in an initial linear growth on the shoulder plots, which lasts until the reference populations begin to grow.

+The calculation with the greater initial population will require a greater total population to reach this point, and it occurs when this calculation's curve hits that which begins with a smaller population.

+Once a calculation has passed its shoulder, the location on the shoulder plot can generally be used to describe its 'state'.
+Two calculations with different initial populations, but otherwise identical, will end up on the same curve once equilibrated, and will follow the curve if total particle numbers are allowed to grow.
+Modifying the algorithm (e.g. with multispawn_threshold) or changing the timestep will cause the equilibrium curve to shift position, and therefore affect the position of the shoulder.

 .. [#] The graphs were plotted with matplotlib, http://matplotlib.org/